XuTeng-Stone/Kean-Credit-Compass/USER_MANUAL.md

 - Use "Re-upload CSV" to update your data
 - Use "Back to Dashboard" to return to the home page

+## Troubleshooting

+**"Invalid file type" error**
+- Ensure file has .csv extension, not .xlsx

+**"Missing required header" error**
+- Verify CSV has all columns: Course Code, Course Name, Credits, Grade, Semester
+- Check for typos in column names

+**"Grade is not valid" error**
+- Use only: A, A-, B+, B, B-, C+, C, C-, D, F

+**"Credits must be a number between 0 and 6" error**
+- Ensure all credit values are numeric and between 0-6

+**File upload fails or freezes**
+- Check file size (max 5MB)
+- Try Chrome or Firefox
+- Clear cache and reload

+**Cannot see uploaded data**
+- Select a major before uploading
+- Verify CSV contains data rows

+**Progress shows incorrectly**
+- Check Credits values in CSV
+- System requires 120 total credits

 ## Notes

 - All fields in the CSV file are required and cannot be empty
 - The application assumes 120 total credits are required for graduation
 - Progress is calculated based on completed credits versus total required credits
 - You can upload a new CSV file at any time to update your progress

+## Reporting Issues

+To report bugs or suggest features, open an issue on GitHub.

+Include:
+- Problem description
+- Steps to reproduce
+- Browser and OS
+- Screenshot if helpful
+- Sample CSV (remove personal info)

+Example: "Uploading CSV with 10 courses shows 0% completion on progress page.
+Chrome 120, Windows 11.
+No error messages."